-Average and standard deviation of serum levels of vitamin D in experimental group between patients with low, average, severe levels of disease before and after the intervention, was significant which is measured by ANOVA test.
+The mean and standard deviation of serum levels of vitamin D in the experimental group among the patients with low, average, and severe levels of disease before and after the intervention measured by ANOVA test, was significant.
 (P= <0.001) (Table 5).